 There are an estimated 2,000 to 2,500 swamp deer in this reserve making it one of the largest herds in Asia.
 The reserve is also home to the rare Bengal florican.
 Reptiles include Marsh muggers, Indian python, monitor lizards, cobras, rat snakes and kraits but these are seldom seen.

 It is the largest and most undisturbed wild area of the Terai.
 Bardia has the country’s second largest tiger population, plus blackbuck antelopes, a few wild elephants, Gharial crocodiles, birds and mammals, and some rare Gangetic dolphins in the Karnali River on its western border.

 If you wish to make Western Region your next travel destination, Himalayan Glacier is at your disposal.
-We customize itinerary, trips and tour adhering to your requirements.
-For more information, please visit the following link:
+We customize itinerary, trips and tour adhering to your requirements. link: